Employee Feedback

 Employee Feedback Best Practices

-Managers are human, and not every employee is perfect.
+Managers are human, and neither are there perfect employees.
 Managers can be tempted to use feedback sessions to take out their frustrations on someone.
 It’s a tendency like this that makes “bad manager” one of the top reasons for quitting a job.

-But even good managers make mistakes during feedback sessions.
+However good managers also make mistakes during feedback sessions.
 Even when they are not conscious of this, it’s often the case that managers provide feedback about things that are:

 • Ancient history